The awful German language (2)

 “There are ten parts of speech, and they are all troublesome.
 An average sentence, in a German newspaper, is a sublime and impressive curiosity; it occupies a quarter of a column; it contains all the ten parts of speech — not in regular order, but mixed; it is built mainly of compound words constructed by the writer on the spot, and not to be found in any dictionary — six or seven words compacted into one, without joint or seam; it treats of fourteen or fifteen different subjects, each enclosed in a parenthesis of its own, with here and there extra parentheses which reenclose three or four of the minor parentheses: finally, all the parentheses and reparentheses are massed together between a couple of king-parentheses, one of which is placed in the first line of the majestic sentence and the other in the middle of the last line of it — after which comes the verb, and you find out for the first time what the man has been talking about.”

-At that point he brought the man, who had been directly involved in his education and to whom he owed such a lot, especially with regard to his future as a leading financial advisor in a country where this kind of work is so handsomely rewarded, without so much as a moment’s thought and with a ruthlessness that was shocking to the bystanders who probably had as much reason as him to abhor this loathsome person, with a gun he drew out of his coat, down.
+At that point he brought the man, who had been directly involved in his upbringing and education, and to whom he owed such a lot, especially with regard to his future as a leading financial advisor in a country where this kind of work is so handsomely rewarded, without so much as a moment’s thought and with a ruthlessness that was shocking to the bystanders who probably had as much reason as him to abhor this loathsome person, down.

 That’s about the placement of verbs in German, which we would say is unnecessarily complex and unpractical, until you hear a three-year-old dealing with them with ease and virtuosity, or his four-year-old brother correcting him if he gets it wrong.